atallahhezbor/genetic-colors/README.md

 This project is a simulation of the principles of a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) by way of color generation.
 A live demo is available [here](genetic-colors.herokuapp.com/#/).
+Special thanks to [angular-seed](https://github.com/angular/angular-seed) for an AngularJS app skeleton.

 ## Overview
 The user is first prompted to select an initial color, the target, and select other colors as part of the population, the citizens.
 The algorithm then passes through three stages: Parent Selection, Recombining, and Mutation.
 The resulting citizen is placed into the population and another iteration can be run.
 After many iterations, we can see the population converge towards the target color.
 At a certain cap, and additional